emj95/Emma-test/Test 1.md

 Preparatory work undertaken by the depositor can be incredibly helpful when we come to process and catalogue born-digital deposits.
 The the following actions are not mandatory but are suggestions for the kind of actions you may wish to undertake:
 * Check the media and files you intend to deposit to ensure you do not accidentally give us anything you do not wish us to have, or would fail our appraisal criteria.
 For instance, we will not keep software installation disks and you may not wish us to acquire your private correspondence or family photos.
 *	Ensure file and folder names are meaningful.
 You may wish to either enhance the names or provide an explanation alongside the original.
-*	Remove any passwords from password-protected files
+*	Remove any passwords from password-protected files.
 *	Document useful contextual information.
-This could include a list of acronyms used, an overview of the content of key folders or the history of certain files (e.g. files created on a 1990s Mac before being moved to a Windows machine in the late 2000s)
+This could include a list of acronyms used, an overview of the content of key folders or the history of certain files (e.g. files created on a 1990s Mac before being moved to a Windows machine in the late 2000s).
-*	Label portable media and ensure existing labels are legible
+*	Label portable media and ensure existing labels are legible.
 *	If you have obsolete media and have retained equipment to read the disks, it would be very helpful for you to copy the files off the original media onto modern storage.
 If you do this, please make a note of the original media type.

 ## HOW WOULD YOU LIKE ME TO SEND YOU MY BORN-DIGITAL MATERIAL?